kernelsauce/turbo/README.md

 - Small footprint

-Nonsence Web is licensed under the Apache License, version 2.0.
+Turbo Web is licensed under the Apache License, version 2.0.
 See LICENSE in the source code for more details.
 Some modules are dual licensed with both MIT and Apache 2.0 licenses.

 Dependencies
 ------------
-Nonsence Web has dropped support for vanilla Lua because of the decision to drop C modules all together and write all these as LuaJIT FFI modules, which gives a much better performance.
+Turbo Web has dropped support for vanilla Lua because of the decision to drop C modules all together and write all these as LuaJIT FFI modules, which gives a much better performance.
 Latest version of LuaJIT can be downloaded here: http://luajit.org/

-All of the modules of Nonsence Web are made with the class implementation that Middleclass provides <https://github.com/kikito/middleclass>.
+All of the modules of Turbo Web are made with the class implementation that Middleclass provides <https://github.com/kikito/middleclass>.

 Performance